Erica Mena Leaves A Lovely Instagram Message To New Husband Safaree Samuels For Valentine’s Day

 “The days come and gone but my love for you is stronger each day we spend together,” Mena said in her lengthy Instagram post.
 “Our wedding day was beautiful and perfect, not only because I was in my dream wedding dress or because we were surrounded by everyone who loves us but because I was standing next to you.
 Marrying you was the easiest decision I ever had to make and it was my favorite one too.”

 Samuels also recognized his wife on Valentine’s Day.
 In a more vulnerable post, the two are seen cuddling together in a hospital bed.
 Mena is wearing a hospital gown and isn’t wearing any makeup while Samuels is wearing a white hoodie in the video.
-He shared with his millions of Instagram followers that for him and Mena, every day is an opportunity to share their affection for each other.
+He shared with his millions of Instagram followers that for the couple, every day is an opportunity to share their affection for each other.

 Samuels and Mena’s posts come weeks after they announced the birth of their baby girl.
-Their daughter is the couple’s first together and, while they have shared certain moments with her, they haven’t revealed the baby’s name as of yet.
+Their daughter is the couple’s first together, and while they have shared certain moments with her, they haven’t revealed the baby’s name as of yet.